Antisemitism during the Gaza war: New Zealand

-In mid November 2023, New Zealand's Department of Internal Affairs (DIA) and The Disinformation Project reported a surge in both anti-Semitism and Islamophobia in New Zealand following the Gaza war.
+In mid November 2023, New Zealand's Department of Internal Affairs (DIA) and The Disinformation Project reported a surge in both antisemitism and Islamophobia in New Zealand following the Gaza war.
 Antisemitic content surfaced on both social media and gaming platforms.
 According to Disinformation Project researcher Kate Hannah, New Zealand Jews were increasingly conflated with all Israelis and the Israeli Government.
 Hannah said that these attitudes were antisemitic, xenophobic and contributed to division in New Zealand society.
 Similarly, New Zealand Jewish Council spokesperson Juliet Moses reported a surge in antisemitic threats of violence, death threats and extreme abuse both online and offline since 7 October.

 In mid December 2023, a survey conducted by the Holocaust Centre of New Zealand reported that New Zealand Jewish children were encountering an increase in antisemitic abuse, intimidation, and bullying.
 In two cases, one child was physically assaulted and another had a swastika and a Star of David drawn side-by-side on their school shirt.
 While the Holocaust Centre usually dealt with two formal antisemitic complaints each year, the number of complaints had increased by five times in the past two months since 7 October 2023.
 According to the Holocaust Centre, 40% of the incidents reported in the survey involved dehumanising and demonising allegations about Jews.
 These included children being greeted by their peers with Nazi salutes, being called "dirty Jews," being told "Jews control the world," and jokes about Jews being gassed, and the blood libel claim that Jews "chopped off baby's heads."
 However, only 40% of parents reported these incidents to their schools with the majority preferring to resolve the matter with the parent of the bullying child.

 In late November 2024, the New Zealand Jewish Council reported a sharp increase in antisemitic incidents, with 227 in the year since October 7, an average of 9.7 each month, compared to 166 in the eight years from 2014 to 2022.

+In late November 2025, Stuff reported a sharp rise in both antisemitic and anti-Muslim offences since October 7.
+This rose from 20 between September 2022 and October 2023, to 133 between October 2023 and September 2024 and 97 between October 2024 and September 2025.
+These figures included 9 antisemitic assaults between October 2023 and September 2024, and six assaults between October 2024 and September 2025.
+Incidents of property damage rose from four between October 2021 and September 2022, to 11 between October 2022 and September 2023 and 57 between September 2024 and September 2025.
+New Zealand Jewish Council president Juliet Moses expressed concern that New Zealand Jews were being targeted because of the "perceived and real actions" of the Israeli government during the Gaza war and said that the Jewish community had received assaults, attacks on property, graffiti verbal assaults and hate mail.
+Yael Schochat, of the dissident group "Dayenu — New Zealand Jews against occupation" condemned antisemitic attacks but argued that antisemitism should not be conflated with being "anti-Israel."